01 of 20

 If your closets are overflowing, you can get your belongings beautifully in order — not to mention out of sight — for a fraction of the price with IKEA's IVAR system.

-The modular collection features drawers, cabinets, and shelves that can be combined any way that you please.
+The modular collection features drawers, cabinets, and shelves designed to be combined any way that you please.
 And here's where things get fun — Since all of the components are unfinished, solid pine, they're a snap to paint or stain.

 02 of 20